 The advantage of a rule engine is that it enables non-technical software users to change the software behavior based on their business requirements without having to change the underlying codes.
 They make decision-making quick and reliable based on a multitude of facts that is too large for humans to process through.

-Business rule engines (referred to as BRE in enterprise parlance) are part of a broader concept that finds its scope outside of workflow management.
+Business rule engines (referred to as BRE in enterprise parlance) are part of a broader concept that finds its scope outside of workflow management (workflow manager).
 Rule engines have no control over orchestrating tasks; they work as a guideline for software to infer decisions based on certain criteria.
 It can be used to emulate a workflow process given the conditions.

 Here’s an example of how an e-commerce website can have one of the following rule engines applied to its payment gateway:

-A set of business rule engines combined together is called ruleset; they are often represented in tabular form or a decision tree.
+A set of business rules engines combined together is called a ruleset; they are often represented in tabular form or a decision tree.
 Enterprise software uses business rule engines mainly to ensure operational consistency.